Orange-OpenSource/hurl/docs/frequently-asked-questions.md

 HTTP 200
 ```

 A key point of Hurl is to work on the HTTP domain.
-In particular, there is no Javascript runtime, Hurl works on the
+In particular, there is no JavaScript runtime, Hurl works on the
 raw HTTP requests/responses, and not on a DOM managed by a HTML engine.
 For security, this can be seen as a feature:
 let's say you want to test backend validation, you want to be able to bypass the browser or javascript validations and
 directly test a backend endpoint.